AleksandreTch/AleksandreTch/README.md

 ### Hi there 👋

-My name is Aleksandre Tcharbadze and I am a junior-level React Developer.
+My name is Aleksandre Tcharbadze and I am a junior-level web/software developer.

+I work in pyton and JavaScript frameworks, doint web applications and web automations.

 <!--
 **AleksandreTch/AleksandreTch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.